dialogos-project/dialogos-distribution/README.md

 ## Building downloadable installers:

-Please refer to the instructions in [`install4j/README`](../blob/master/install4j/README).
 You will need a local installation of [install4j](https://www.ej-technologies.com/products/install4j/overview.html).

+Run `install4j/execute-install4j.sh`.
+The script will build the project and either build the installers (if install4j is in your PATH) or give you the install4j command you have to run (if install4j is not in your PATH).

+The installers can be found under `install4j/generated_installers/`.

 ## Release process:

 For new major/minor versions:

- * make a new branch in the DialogOS repository, call this branch vX.X-release
+ * make a new branch in the DialogOS (not DialogOS-distribution!) repository, call this branch vX.X-release
  * update the revision of DialogOS both in its `Diamant/src/main/java/com/clt/diamant/Version.java` as well as in `build.gradle`
  * set `IS_NONRELEASE = false;` in `Diamant/src/main/java/com/clt/diamant/Version.java`
+ * push that branch to github
  * Test.
  * tag the release commit in dialogos as vX.X.X
  * for all external plugins that you intend to include in the release: have them build against the tagged release of dialogos in `build.gradle`.
 Test.